-In contrast, in 2016, an explanatory model emerged that has the capability to identify all functional perception processes within any imaginable motor action in a universal way.
+In contrast, in 2016, an explanatory model emerged that has the capability to identify all functional perception processes within any imaginable motor action showing a universal approach.
 It demonstrates, beyond any reasonable doubt, that each motor action can only be executed through a mandatory coupling of two foci: an internal (secondary) focus that must always be directed towards an external (primary) focus.
 In which it should be explicitly noted that these two foci represent entities that fundamentally differ from current scientific terminology.

 With regard to the external (primary) focus, it can be noted that science has, until now, truly missed everything.
-Therefore, it is being explained within a wide spectrum of motor actions, and this publication now reveals all facets of the primary focus within the motoric movement action walking.
-It's a unique type of motor action and, like bicycling, car driving, rowing, skiing, skating, swimming, etc., falls under those actions where the entire body will move from a position A to a position B. So within walking, the entire person self becomes the action object, and this results in a significant and fundamental change in perception.
+Therefore, it is being explained within a wide spectrum of motor actions, and this publication now reveals all facets of the primary focus within the motoric movement action rowing.
+Rowing is a unique type of motor action and, like bicycling, walking, car driving, skiing, skating, swimming, etc., falls under those actions where the entire body will become part of the movement from a random position A to a random position B. So within rowing, the boat and the rower together will form the action object as a whole, and this results in a significant and fundamental change in perception.
 When reaching for a coffee cup, moving a pointer to an icon on a desktop, or writing, you see the action object (respectively the fingertips, the pointer and the tip of the pen) moving outside of yourself.
 In which it must become crystal clear that you perceive the action trajectory shape from the outside in these cases.
-In contrast, within walking, you perceive the action trajectory shape from the inside of the action.
+In contrast, when rowing a boat, you yourself, along with the boat, become the action object as a whole, and as a result, you perceive the action trajectory shape from the inside of the action.
 Just as you can observe a bobsled within a bobsled track as a spectator, you now become the bobsledder yourself.
 Which is exactly the same when you observe a marble within a marble run.

-Solely the movements of the body within an action trajectory shape encompass the essence of the task c.q. the external (primary) focus
+Solely the movements of the boat encompass the essence of the task c.q. the external (primary) focus